Configuration

 Application Type

-- Authentication can either be configured as Confidential, which uses a standard client secret, or Public, which uses PKCE.
+Authentication can either be configured as Confidential (which uses a client secret), or Public (which uses PKCE).

-- Authentication for Service accounts is configured with a Signed JWT.
+Authentication for Service accounts uses a Signed JWT.

 Public Key